Keyword: Racine

 CMV: cmv36708

 The writer expresses deep appreciation for a recent tragedy and letter received from the recipient, commending the dramatic work for its artistic execution and emotional impact.
-The writer praises the piece, noting that the episode of Idolea surpasses Racine’s Aricie in its emotional depth and that the tragedy succeeds in stirring genuine feelings.
-Despite his advanced age and failing eyesight, he acknowledges the widespread admiration for the work in Italy and contrasts it with the more modest reception of French tragedies, which often face criticism rather than praise.
-Furthermore, according to T. D. N. Besterman, the foliation is 87.
+He praises the piece in particular, noting that the episode of Idolea surpasses Racine’s Aricie in Phèdre in emotional depth, and that the tragedy succeeds in evoking genuine feeling.
+Despite his advanced age and failing eyesight, the writer acknowledges the widespread admiration for the work in Italy and contrasts it with the more modest reception of French tragedies, which are often met with criticism rather than praise.

 Repository: National Library of Russia